IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_service.html.markdown

 * `enabled` - (Required, boolean) Enable the load balancer service.
 Set to `true` to enable, otherwise set to `false`.
 * `health_check_type` - (Required, string) Set the health check type for the load balancer service.
 * `weight` - (Required, integer) Set the weight for the load balancer service.
+* `tags` - (Optional, array of strings) Set tags on the local load balancer service instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.